our world at the start of 2019

 (In 1820 the ratio of living standards between the richest and poorest countries was some five to one.
 Then industrialisation cut in and the gap started to widen explosively.
 By 1913 the ratio was 11:1; 1950 35:1; 1973 44:1; 1993 72:1; and 2005 90:1.

 In recent years some of the larger developing countries have made giant strides in increasing economic growth year on year and the four BRIC countries (Brazil, Russia, India and China) now account for 21.6% of world GNI compared to just 12% ten years ago.
-At the same time, however, China now accounts for 28% of CO2 emissions ( US 18%; EU 10%; India 7.2%; UK 1.2%)
+At the same time, however, China now accounts for 30% of CO2 emissions ( US 14%; EU 11%; India 7%; Russia 5%; Japan 3%; Germany 2%; UK 1%) However, taking CO2 emissions/population as a factor the US pollutes three times as much as China.

 Since the turn of the millennium African economies, too, have started to grow more rapidly thanks mainly to the insatiable demand for natural resources by China, US and EU.
 Unfortunately, though the gap between North and South may now be starting to close, the majority of Africans are no better off financially as few new jobs are being created, there are ever more mouths to feed and the domestic gap between the rich and poor continues to widen.